kailash-manasarovar/statement/docs/timeline/2025/december.md

 - The owner who was very friendly towards me the year before, is now distant.
 - They're calling me *khun-khun* too, which I think is a little derogatory.
 - If I'm so famous everywhere, why hasn't anyone been nicked yet?
+- I guess we had to get *every last one of them*, innit.